-- Ensuring that all pupils have the access to good or better teaching and that the curriculum is adapted to meet your child's individual needs. - Checking the progress of your child and identifying, planning and delivering any additional help your child may need and for taking concerns to the inclusion team. - Communicating and reviewing specific targets in learning plan meetings with the input of your child, yourselves and the SENCO where appropriate. - Knowing the needs of all children in their class and planning lessons accordingly to meet the needs.
+- Ensuring that all pupils have the access to good or better teaching and that the curriculum is adapted to meet your child's individual needs. - Checking the progress of your child and identifying, planning and delivering any additional help your child may need and for taking concerns to the SENCO. - Communicating and reviewing specific targets in learning plan meetings with the input of your child, yourselves and the SENCO where appropriate. - Knowing the needs of all children in their class and planning lessons accordingly to meet the needs. - Planning for the needs of your child to be included in curriculum experiences.